-View for cluster and namespace administrators.
-It lists Nodes, Namespaces and Persistent Volumes and has detail views for them.
+For cluster and namespace administrators, Dashboard lists Nodes, Namespaces and Persistent Volumes and has detail views for them.
 Node list view contains CPU and memory usage metrics aggregated across all Nodes.
 The details view shows the metrics for a Node, its specification, status, allocated resources, events and pods running on the node.

 Detail views for workloads show status and specification information and surface relationships between objects.
 For example, Pods that Replica Set is controlling or New Replica Sets and Horizontal Pod Autoscalers for Deployments.

 Shows Kubernetes resources that allow for exposing services to external world and discovering them within a cluster.
 For that reason, Service and Ingress views show Pods targeted by them, internal endpoints for cluster connections and external endpoints for external users.